Can I get a PA real estate sales license if I hold a license elsewhere?

 I already hold a real estate sales license in another state, but it does not have reciprocity with Pennsylvania.
 Now what?

-If you do not qualify for a license by reciprocity, you are best positioned to obtain a salesperson’s license in Pennsylvania if the state in which you are already licensed requires a minimum of 60 or more hours of education for its salesperson licensing.
-You must currently be licensed, or had been actively licensed, in your state during the past 5 years.
-If so, you should contact your state’s Real Estate Commission, let it know of your intent to be licensed in Pennsylvania, and ask it to issue a certificate or certified letter attesting to your licensure.
-Several states charge a fee for this service.
+If you do not qualify for a license by reciprocity, you are best positioned to obtain a salesperson’s license in Pennsylvania if the state in which you are already licensed also requires a minimum of 75 or more hours of license education.
+You must currently be licensed or had been actively licensed in your state within the past 5 years.
+If so, you should contact your state’s Real Estate Commission, let it know of your intent to be licensed in Pennsylvania, and ask it to issue a certificate or certified letter attesting to your license history.
+Some states charge a fee for this service.

-This “certificate of licensure,” as it is sometimes called, then gets sent by you directly to Pennsylvania’s testing vendor, PSI Examination Services, along with your PSI application to be tested for a Pennsylvania salesperson’s license and the appropriate examination fee.
-The certificate must be issued within 90 days of your registration with PSI.
-The application, fee schedule, and expanded detail in licensing requirements and instructions will be found in PSI’s Candidate Information Bulletin, which can be downloaded from its website.
+This “certificate of license history,” as it is sometimes called, then gets sent by you directly to Pennsylvania’s testing vendor, along with your application to be tested for a Pennsylvania salesperson’s license and the appropriate examination fee.
+The certificate must be issued within 90 days of your registration with the national testing company.
+The application, fee schedule, and expanded detail in licensing requirements and instructions will be found here.

-Although you may have completed as much or more salesperson pre-license education than is needed in Pennsylvania (60 hours), and although you may have already passed a written salesperson license exam covering uniform real estate knowledge in your state, you nonetheless will need to score a passing grade (70 or higher) on the 30-question Pennsylvania real estate law exam.
-The 80-question “uniform knowledge” or “national” exam will be waived.
+Although you may have completed as much or more salesperson pre-license education than is needed in Pennsylvania, and although you may have already passed a written salesperson license exam covering uniform real estate knowledge in your state, you nonetheless will need to score a passing grade (75 or higher) on a 30-question Pennsylvania real estate law exam.
+The 80-question “uniform knowledge” or “national” exam likely will be waived.